shariq1989/cookbook/content/recipe/Butter_Chicken.md

 #### Can I freeze butter chicken?

 Yes, first allow the dish to cool completely and add it to a freezer-safe container.
 It will freeze for up to 3 months.
 When you’re ready to eat, let it defrost in the refrigerator overnight.
 To serve, warm it on the stovetop and prepare your sides.

+### DIRECTIONS: STEP-BY-STEP

+For the Chicken:

+1. In a large bowl, toss the chicken with the ginger paste, garlic paste, Kashmiri chili powder, and salt.
+Set aside to marinate for 20 minutes

+{{< figure src="/images/bc1.jpg" class="instructionFigure">}}

+2. In a heavy-bottomed pan, heat ghee and fry the marinated chicken until the pieces have become golden brown, about 15 minutes.
+Set aside.

+{{< figure src="/images/bc5.jpg" class="instructionFigure">}}

+For the Curry:

+1. In the same pan, warm 1 1/2 tbsp of butter.
+Add the green cardamom pods and cinnamon stick.
+Cook until the ingredients begin to sputter, then add the onions.
+Cook the onions until they become translucent and soften.

+{{< figure src="/images/bc2.jpg" class="instructionFigure">}}

+2. Next, add the garlic, ginger, and green chilies and cook for another minute.
+3. Stir in the Kashmiri chili powder, garam masala, cumin, salt, turmeric, and tomatoes into the mixture.
+Cook for 5-7 minutes and allow the tomatoes to simmer.

+{{< figure src="/images/bc4.jpg" class="instructionFigure">}}

+4. Remove the cinnamon stick (and green chilis, if you want it to be less spicy) and pour the mixture into a blender or food processor.
+Blend until smooth.
+You could also use an immersion blender for this step.
+5. Return the mixture to the pan over low heat and stir in the butter and cream.
+Then, nestle the reserved chicken into the pan.
+Allow the dish to maintain a gentle bubble for 5-7 minutes.
+Adjust the temperature as necessary.

+{{< figure src="/images/bc6.jpg" class="instructionFigure">}}

+{{< figure src="/images/bc7.jpg" class="instructionFigure">}}

+6. Garnish the butter chicken with cilantro and green chilis and serve with basmati rice or naan.

+{{< figure src="/images/bc8.jpg" class="instructionFigure">}}